Getting the Word Out: Creative Ways to Promote Your Textbook

 Here are some creative strategies for marketing your text to your personal and professional networks:

 Join online listservs, news groups, and other forums in your academic discipline to build community and contribute to the conversation.
 If you’re a member of the professional organization, get in contact with the individuals responsible for announcements, newsletters, or marketing and inquire as to whether you can promote your book as a new release to members.
 Share your thought leadership or key takeaways from your book in professional forums and make new connections with others in your field.
 As this type of networking takes time, you can begin these efforts while you’re writing your book and well before it’s published.
 That way, you have a captive audience when your book goes to press!

 Contact your university, department, and alumni associations to request they include information about your book in their newsletter, web content, or other communication pieces.
 You can also offer to write articles related to the subject of your text or participate in an interview to speak to your scholarship and authorship.
 Many universities and institutions will seek out professors who are publishing books, but you can also be proactive to seek out these types of opportunities.

 Post about your textbook on your social media platforms—and do it consistently.
 Social media can be an extremely powerful promotional tool, but it takes dedication and regularity to wield it well.
-Post about your book’s launch on Facebook, Twitter, Instagram, LinkedIn, etc. Post again about a specific chapter or topic and how your book supports student’s learning.
+Post about your book’s launch on Facebook, Twitter, Instagram, LinkedIn, etc. Post again about a specific chapter or topic and how your book supports student learning.
 Post again when a news article or current event coincides with the content of your book.
 Take a picture of your textbook outdoors, in your office, or ask a friend, family member, or student to snap a photo with a copy of your book.
 The more you talk about your book, the greater the chances it will pique someone’s interest.